sisve/openconnect-wrapper/readme.md

-﻿This repository contains a C# console application that uses the OpenConnect library to establish a vpn connection to a specified url.
-Credentials are provided using standard Windows apis, with the option to persist the credentials in the Windows Credentials Manager.
+This repository contains a C# console application that uses the OpenConnect library to establish a vpn connection to a specified url.
+Credentials are provided using standard operating system apis, with the option to persist the credentials.

 # Getting started